MJafarMashhadi/JInstrumenter/README.md

 ## Usage

-You should include the ample.jar as the java agent to java command that runs your target application.
+You should include the `jinstrumenter.jar` as the java agent to java command that runs your target application.
 In order to do that, you need to use `-javaagent:` argument followed by path to the jar file.
 Also since this is dependent on some other libraries (their jar files are included in `lib` directory), you need